Angelo-State-CS-Club/Angelo-State-CS-Club.github.io/README.md

 ## Updating Content

 All content files are in the `public/` folder.
-Editing these files does **not** require any code knowledge and only affects the text content of the website.
+Editing these files does **not** require altering any code and only affects the text content of the website.

 ### About Text